JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 Levels 4, 5, and 6 follow the story of Die as he progresses through the Dietopia desert, factory, and frosted wasteland.
 Featuring larger maps with different designs, more Corrupted, and more Controlled, drastically changing the difficulty of the game.

 Finalizing the increase of difficulty is the Final 3.
 Levels 7, 8, 9, is where Die has achieved catastrophic levels of destruction.
-Level 7 Dustopia starts to tear between cold and hot.
+Level 7 Dietopia starts to tear between cold and hot.
 Following this level, in level 8 the player will complete the ending of the world, having the world crumble into magma.
 Finally Die will ascend and will exist in the void, where the player will conquer the nightmares of Die in one last fight.
 During these levels, the player will receive 1 extra dot at the start of each level due to Die nearing his ascension.
 The game will be hard, but not impossible.

 ## 📃 Requirements